junioralcant/api-film/README.md

 1. You must have node installed
 2. You must have docker installed
 3. use the `npm install` command to install the dependencies
-4. use the use the `docker-compose up` command to start docker containers
+4. use the `docker-compose up` command to start docker containers